-Probably second only to Maasai Mara in popularity, Amboseli is a fairly small park known for its vast elephant herds.
+Probably second only to the Maasai Mara in popularity, Amboseli National Park is a fairly small park known for its vast elephant herds.
 They're often photographed with nearby Mount Kilimanjaro as a backdrop.
 Only 200 km from Nairobi, Amboseli combines well with a number of other game parks for an outstanding Kenyan safari experience.

-- ∞Iconic, snow-capped Kilimanjaro as a backdrop
+- Iconic, snow-capped Kilimanjaro as a backdrop

-- ∞Known for its huge herds of elephants
+- Known for its huge herds of elephants

-- ∞Excellent variety and abundance of wild life
+- Excellent variety and abundance of wildlife

-- ∞Great selection of safari lodges
+- Great selection of safari lodges

-- ∞Different types of landscapes add to scenic safari experience
+- Different types of landscapes add to scenic safari experience

-Small in size, but not in amount of wildlife
+Small in size, but not in wildlife

-A smallish park, covering just 390 km², it’s part of the vast Amboseli ecosystem of 3000 km² with a variety of landscapes from dry expanses of open plains and rocky thorn-bush to acacia woodlands, swamps and marshlands.
-It’s best known for its huge herds of elephants.
-An abundance of wildlife congregates here in the dry season, making this park second only to Maasai Mara in popularity.
+The smallish park, covering just 390 km², is part of the vast Amboseli ecosystem of 3,000 km² with a variety of landscapes from dry expanses of open plains and rocky thornbush to acacia woodlands, swamps and marshlands.
+Amboseli National Park is best known for its huge herds of elephants.
+An abundance of wildlife congregates here in the dry season, making this park second only to Masai Mara in popularity.

-Easy reach of Nairobi
+Within easy reach of Nairobi